 Acupuncture, Stretching, and Posture for Back Pain Relief

-Lower back pain can take all the fun out of your day.
+Lower back pain can ruin your day.
 Or week.
 Or years of your life.
-And that’s not OK.

 How it works - the needles (1/12 the size of a hypodermic needle) go into your arms, legs, and sometimes back or abdomen to change the pattern of blood flow to the pain area(s).

-Most people feel some improvements within the first couple of treatments.
-Problems that have been chronic and long-term may take several rounds of treatment to make a full recovery, but you should feel some improvements within a handful of sessions.
-This way we know we're heading in the right direction.
+Most people feel improvements within the first couple treatments.
+Chronic problems can take several rounds of treatment for a full recovery.
+But you should feel some improvements within just a handful of sessions.

 What Else Can Help With Back Pain?